jadarnel27/joshthecoder.com/_drafts/cxconsumer-skewed-parallelism.markdown

 [![rows and threads][6]][6]

-Using this information, I can create a timeline of waits being registered by threads on the consumer (right) side of the Repartition Streams:
+Using this information, I can create a timeline of waits being registered by threads on the consumer (left) side of the Repartition Streams:

 |tid|started|ended|duration|
 |---|-------|-----|--------|